horovod/horovod/docs/troubleshooting.md

 --------------------------------------------------------------------------
 ```

-We recommended reinstalling Open MPI with `--enable-orterun-prefix-by-default` flag, like so:
+We recommended reinstalling Open MPI with the `--enable-orterun-prefix-by-default` flag, like so:

 ```bash
 $ wget https://www.open-mpi.org/software/ompi/v4.0/downloads/openmpi-4.0.0.tar.gz